 Fraud may be committed by different parties involved in insurance transactions: applicants for insurance, policyholders, third-party claimants and professionals who provide services and equipment to claimants.
 Common frauds include "padding," or inflating actual claims; misrepresenting facts on an insurance application; submitting claims for injuries or damage that never occurred, services never rendered or equipment never delivered; and "staging" accidents.

-Forty-two states and the District of Columbia have set up fraud bureaus (some bureaus have limited powers, and some states have more than one bureau to address fraud in different lines of insurance).
+Forty-six states and the District of Columbia have set up fraud bureaus (some bureaus have limited powers, and some states have more than one bureau to address fraud in different lines of insurance).
 These agencies have reported increases in referrals (tips about suspected fraud), cases opened, convictions and court-ordered restitution.
+Twenty-two states and the District of Columbia required insurers to create and implement programs to reduce insurance fraud.
+Many property/casualty insurers have created Special Investigative Units within their companies.
+These use specially trained professionals to examine suspicious claims, then work with law enforcement officials and organizations like the NICB to catch perpetrators.

 Healthcare, workers compensation and auto insurance are believed to be the lines most vulnerable to insurance fraud.
 But the nature of fraud is constantly evolving.
 Shortly after the enactment of the 2010 healthcare reform law, the Health and Human Services secretary issued warnings about a proliferation of phony health insurance policies.

 Auto theft, a related issue, is discussed in Facts + Statistics, Auto Theft.

 Federal Bureau of Investigation, Financial Crimes Report to the Public, Fiscal Year 2007.